bluesky-social/atproto-website/content/blog/repo-export.md

 downloading from https://bsky.social to: did:plc:ewvi7nxzyoun6zhxrhs64oiz.car
 ```

+Now you know that the @atproto.com account's PDS instance is at `bsky.social`, and we've downloaded the repository's CAR file.

 ## Parse Records from CAR File as JSON

+### What's a CAR File?

 CAR files are a [standard file format](https://ipld.io/specs/transport/car/carv1/) from the IPLD ecosystem.
-They stand for "Content Addressable aRchives".
-They have a simple binary format, with a series of binary (CBOR) "blocks" concatenated together, not dissimilar to `tar` files or git pack files.
-They are well-suited for efficient data processing and archival storage, but not the most accessible to developers.
+They stand for "Content Addressable aRchives."
+They have a simple binary format, with a series of binary (CBOR) blocks concatenated together, not dissimilar to `tar` files or Git packfiles.
+They're well-suited for efficient data processing and archival storage, but they're not the most accessible to developers.

+### The Repository CAR File

-The repository data structure is a key/value store, with the keys being a combination of a collection name (NSID) and "record key", separated by a slash (`<collection>/<rkey>`).
-The CAR file contains a reference (CID) pointing to a (signed) commit object, which then points to the top of the key/value tree.
-The commit object also has an atproto repo version number (currently `3`), the account DID, and a revision string.
+The repository data structure is a key-value store, with the keys being a combination of a collection name (NSID) and "record key", separated by a slash (`<collection>/<rkey>`).
+The CAR file contains a reference (CID) pointing to a (signed) commit object, which then points to the top of the key-value tree.
+The commit object also has an atproto repo version number (at time of writing, currently `3`), the account DID, and a revision string.

 Let's load the repository tree structure out of the CAR file in to memory, and list all of the record paths (keys).